What is RecBox

 Where is the trick?

-Goal for RecBox is not to be the best ever made “Studio” like OS.
-Main idea is to give opportunity for users with older hardware to create more advanced projects and help musicians to save money for better hardware for recording and/or be own music producers.
+RecBox is made not to be the best ever made “Studio” like OS.
+One of the main ideas is to give opportunity for users with older hardware to create more advanced projects and help musicians to save money for better hardware for recording and/or be own music producers.
 Even if you prefer to leave album production for professionals there are many things you need to learn if you want to save stress for your bandmates and yourself and made the whole process faster and comfortable for everyone.
 There is no other way than take business in own hands and learn how things works.
 Spoiler: “10 things you need to know” videos on YT doesn’t help you much.